erifre/configs/README.md

 ### FFmpeg concat
 Script for concatenating video files.

-### Laravel Fix Permission
-Make sure the needed files are readable and writable by the group www-data.
-Uses ACL.

 ### SVTPlay download
 Downloads video from SVTPlay with a nice title on the files.